darkwisebear/dorkfs/README.md

 ARGS:
     <cachedir>      Directory where the cached contents shall be stored
     <mountpoint>    Mountpoint that shows the checked out contents
+    <rootrepo>      Connection specification to the root repository.
+For GitHub this string has the following form:
+                    github;<GitHub API URL>;<org>/<repo>[;branch]
 ```

 Managing the workspace
 ----------------------

-DorkFS sets up a special directory called .dork below the given mount point.
-The files in this directory are used to
+DorkFS sets up a special directory called .dork below the given mount
-interact with the file system driver.
-Currently, this directory provides the following special files:
+point.
+The files in this directory are used to interact with the file
+system driver.
+Currently, this directory provides the following special
+files:
 * commit: This is a write-only file.
-Writing a descriptive message to this file commits the local changes and uses the
+Writing a descriptive message to
+  this file commits the local changes and uses the message as the commit
-  message as the commit message of the newly created commit.
+  message of the newly created commit.
 * log: This file is read-only.
-It provides the commit log of the currently mounted workspace.
+It provides the commit log of the
+  currently mounted workspace.

 Examples
 ========